fornwall/rust-script/README.md

 2. It caches the generated and compiled packages, regenerating them only if the script or its metadata have changed.

+**Note**: `cargo-script` *does not* work when Cargo is instructed to use a target architecture different to the default host architecture.

 ## Installation

 You can install `cargo-script` using Cargo's `install` subcommand: